memz100/memz100.github.io/index.md

 **JvmOS**

-i have moved the code to a folder. go to my JvmOS repo for download.
+i have moved the code to a folder. go to my JvmOS repo for download. updates coming soon.